MrQbit/Robot/README.md

 There are a ton of articles on how to do basic setup of a Raspberry PI - one good one is here https://www.howtoforge.com/tutorial/howto-install-raspbian-on-raspberry-pi/

-You will need to turn on i2c and optionally the camera
+You will need to turn on i2c and the camera

 ```
 raspi-config